Music education for young children: Forms and activities

-Music education for young children is offered privately through classes and music organizations or integrated into educations private and public schools.
-Activities and classes can start as early as prenatally or newborn and in private education, music programs are often integrated in as early as preschool.
+Music education for young children is offered privately through classes and music organizations or integrated into education in private and public schools.
+Activities and classes can start as early as prenatal or newborn and in private education, music programs are often integrated as early as preschool.
 Early childhood music education in public school settings widely varies, but music programs have been established in some schools starting in kindergarten even in remote areas.

-Most early childhood music education is accomplished through parent or teacher guided interactive play.
-Prenatal activities can include singing and playing music so that it can be heard in the womb and continued on with newborns.
-From birth, children can listen to music and observe other children in music classes and participate in tactile and parent assisted activities.
+Most early childhood music education is accomplished through parent or teacher-guided interactive play.
+Prenatal activities can include singing and playing music so that it can be heard in the womb and continued with newborns.
+From birth, children can listen to music and observe other children in music classes and participate in tactile and parent-assisted activities.
 With parental assistance, infants can partake in body movement and rhythm exercises to sung songs and recorded music and through play.
 As these children develop independent motor skills, they progress to doing these activities on their own.
 Infants and toddlers are often encouraged to sing and explore rhythm through body movements and percussion instruments such as egg shakers, drums, and xylophones.
 As young children progress, activities can include concepts that introduce counting, solfege, and notation.
 Some programs then allow for young children to shift easily into more formalized dance and instrumental instruction starting at a very early age.

 Many children like making very loud music respectively noise.
 In this case, it is common to use noisemakers like very loud maracas, pea whistles, the head joint of a recorder or vuvuzelas for rhythm exercises.
-This is usually only done private at home because of the noise regulations in school courses.
+This is usually only done privately at home because of the noise regulations in school courses.